 On June 10, 2021, Newron Pharmaceuticals S.p.A. ("Newron"), Zambon S.p.A. ("Zambon") and Supernus Pharmaceuticals, Inc. (the "Company"), through its subsidiary MDD US Operations, LLC (collectively, "Plaintiffs"), initiated litigation against generic drug makers Aurobindo Pharma Limited, Aurobindo Pharma USA Inc., MSN Laboratories Private Limited ("MSN"), Optimus Pharma Pvt Ltd, Prinston Pharmaceutical, Inc., RK Pharma, Inc. and Zenara Pharma Private Limited (collectively, "Defendants") for infringement of three FDA Orange Book patents covering XADAGO®, the Company's once-daily product indicated as adjunctive treatment to levodopa/carbidopa in patients with Parkinson's Disease experiencing "off" episodes.
 U.S. Patent Nos.
 8,076,515, 8,278,485 and 8,283,380 (collectively, the "XADAGO Patents") cover the pharmaceutical formulation of and methods of treatment with safinamide.
 The XADAGO Patents expire between June 2027 and March 2031.
 The Company has a license agreement with Zambon, Newron's partner, related to the XADAGO Patents, and as a new chemical entity, XADAGO was under the 5-year FDA exclusivity period that expired on March 21, 2022.
 The Complaint - filed in the U.S. District Court for the District of Delaware - alleges that the Defendants infringed the XADAGO Patents by submitting to the U.S. Food and Drug Administration (FDA) Abbreviated New Drug Applications (ANDAs) seeking to market generic versions of XADAGO prior to the expiration of the patents.
 Filing the Complaint within 45 days of receiving each of the Defendants' Paragraph IV notice letters entitles the Plaintiffs to an automatic stay preventing the FDA from approving the Defendants' ANDAs for 30 months from the date of the Plaintiffs' receipt of the Paragraph IV Notice Letters.
-The parties agreed on a case schedule.
-A trial has been set for January 8, 2024.
 On March 22, 2022, defendant Optimus Pharma Pvt Ltd was dismissed from the case without prejudice.
-On January 5, 2023, Defendants Aurobindo Pharma Limited and Aurobindo Pharma USA Inc. were dismissed from the case without prejudice pursuant to a settlement agreement.
+On January 05, 2023, Defendants Aurobindo Pharma Limited and Aurobindo Pharma USA Inc. were dismissed from the case without prejudice pursuant to a settlement agreement.
 On April 14, 2023, the Court issued a claim construction opinion and order construing terms of the asserted patent claims.
-Fact discovery and expert discovery are closed.
-A status conference is set for October 05, 2023.
+On August 15, 2023, defendant Prinston Pharmaceutical, Inc. was dismissed from the case with prejudice pursuant to a settlement agreement.
+Fact and expert discovery are closed.
+A pretrial conference is set for December 08, 2023.
+A three-day bench trial is set to begin on January 08, 2024.